-Home & Garden Garden How to Start a Small Farm By Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont. our editorial process Lauren Arcuri Updated June 27, 2019 Tom Werner / Getty Images Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects Are you ready to design your small farm right from the beginning?
+Home & Garden Garden How to Start a Small Farm By Lauren Arcuri Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont.
+Learn about our editorial process Updated December 25, 2020 Fact checked by Betsy Petrick Fact checked by Betsy Petrick Ohio Wesleyan University Brandeis University Northeastern University Betsy Petrick is an experienced researcher, writer, and producer.
+Learn about our fact checking process Share Twitter Pinterest Email Tom Werner / Getty Images Garden Urban Farms Planting Guides Indoor Gardening Insects Are you ready to design your small farm right from the beginning?
 Sure, you've been planning it in your head for years.
-Now you're ready - you have the time, energy, and land to make your dreams a reality.
+Now you're ready - you have the time and energy, and you've possibly even bought the land to make your homesteading dreams a reality.
 But the choices can seem overwhelming.
 So, where do you start?
 1. Is Farming Right for Me?
 That's really the first question you need to ask yourself.
-Some things to think about: what are your reasons for wanting to farm?
-What knowledge do you have of farming - the labor, the techniques, and how to garden?
+Some things to think about: What are your reasons for wanting to farm?
+What do you know about farming—about the labor, the techniques, and how to garden?
 Will you be able to slaughter an animal or part with one you've become attached to?
 2. Set Goals Before you start scouring the local paper for livestock, take a step back.
 What are your goals for your small farm?
 What kind of farm are you planning?
 It might be a hobby farm, where your farm is a supplement to a full-time job, something relaxing you can do for fun in the evenings and on the weekends.
-It could be that you want your farm to actually make money, eventually replacing your current job.
+It could be that you want your farm to make money, eventually replacing your current job.
 Or, your goal might be to produce all the food (and possibly power) that you and your family need - homesteading or self-sufficiency.
 3. Consider Animals and Crops A small farm can range from a half-acre with a few laying hens and a small veggie garden, to 40 acres with cattle, dairy cows, sheep, goats, chickens, pigs, and acres of field crops and veggies.
 Some of your choices will be limited by your land and resources, but we'll get to that later.
 First, let yourself dream.
 What animals appeal to you?
 What vegetables, fruits, and grains do you want to grow?
 Make a list of everything you envision on your farm - even if it's years from now.
 This is your dream, your ideal small farm.
 Marcia Straub / Getty Images 4.
 Assess Your Land and Resources This is a great exercise for learning about your land and what's on it.
 Assessing your land will give you the information you need to take your vision past step two and plan your first year of farming.
 5. Plan the First Year Here is where you marry your dreams with reality.
 Look at your list of things you want to grow and animals you want to raise.
 Read a bit about each animal to get a sense of how much space and care they require.
 Now check your farm resources.
 Do you have enough pasture land for those five cows, or will you need to build that over time?
 Do you have the financial resources to buy fencing for goats?
 If you plan to begin a farming business, you'll want to write an entire farm business plan.
 The dreaming and assessing you just did will help you get started with your mission statement, which is a great place to begin.
 6. Monitor and Reassess Farm planning is an ongoing process, a work in progress.
 As you implement your plan, you may find it needs adjusting.
 Every season, take out your list of dreams from step two and the pencil-and-paper sketch of your land from step three.
 Have your dreams changed?
 Is there more to add, or things you now know you don't want to do?
 Each year, sit down with your farm plan and decide what you want to tackle during the coming spring, summer, and fall.
 Before you know it, you'll be well on your way to making your small farm dream a reality.